StereoSpike: Depth Learning with a Spiking Neural Network: Method

 \section{Method}

-We used PyTorch and SpikingJelly\footnote{\url{https://github.com/fangwei123456/spikingjelly}} \cite{SpikingJelly} as our main development libraries.
+We used PyTorch and SpikingJelly \cite{SpikingJelly} as our main development libraries.
 PyTorch is currently one of the most popular tools for deep learning and automatic differentiation, while Spikingjelly is an open-source framework for spiking neural networks, based on PyTorch and with rising popularity.
-Our codes will be released on GitHub upon publication of the paper at the following address: \url{https://github.com/urancon/StereoSpike}
+Our codes are partially available on GitHub at the following address: \url{https://github.com/urancon/stereospike}.
+We plan for a full release upon publication of the paper.
+Within this repository is a link to a Weights and Biases \footnote{\url{https://wandb.ai/}} report, compiling trainings that led to the set of hyperparameters we present in this paper.